alumina-lang/alumina/README.md

 See [examples](./examples), [standard library](./sysroot) and the [self-hosted compiler](./src/aluminac) for a tour of the language.

 # Contributing

 Issues, pull requests, and feature requests are most welcome.
-Standard library is somewhat covered with tests, and there are also regression tests that run all the examples in the `examples` folders.
+Standard library is covered with tests, and there are also documentation tests and regression tests that run all the examples in the `examples` folders.
 These tests are run with

 ```
 make test